YueanGu/starter-hugo-academic/content/authors/admin/_index.md

     url: https://english.ucas.ac.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include integrated circuits, silicon photonics and xxx.
+bio: My research interests include integrated circuits, silicon photonics and Optical Communication.

 # Interests to show in About widget
 interests:
   - Integrated Circuits
   - Silicon Photonics
-  - Information Retrieval
+  - Optical Communication

 # Education to show in About widget
 education: